Battleship Potemkin: Plot

-Act III: A Dead Man Calls for Justice

-The Potemkin arrives at the port of Odessa.
-Vakulinchuk's body is taken ashore and displayed publicly by his companions in a tent with a sign on his chest that says "For a spoonful of borscht" (Изъ-за ложки борща).
+The Potemkin arrives at Odessa, where Vakulinchuk's body is taken ashore and displayed publicly by his companions in a tent with a sign on his chest that says "For a spoonful of borscht".
 The citizens of Odessa, saddened yet empowered by Vakulinchuk's sacrifice, are soon whipped into a frenzy against the Tsar and his government by sympathizers.
 A man allied with the government tries to turn the citizens' fury against the Jews, but he is quickly shouted down and beaten by the people.
 The sailors gather to make a final farewell and praise Vakulinchuk as a hero.
 The people of Odessa welcome the sailors, but they attract the police as they mobilize against the government.

-Act IV: The Odessa Steps

-The citizenry of Odessa take to their boats, sailing out to the Potemkin to support the sailors, while a crowd of others gather at the Odessa steps to witness the happenings and cheer on the rebels.
+The citizenry of Odessa cheer on the rebels, either by sailing out by boat to the Potemkin or gathering at the Odessa steps.
 Suddenly a detachment of dismounted Cossacks form battle lines at the top of the steps and march toward a crowd of unarmed civilians including women and children, and begin firing and advancing with fixed bayonets.
 Every now and again, the soldiers halt to fire a volley into the crowd before continuing their impersonal, machine-like assault down the stairs, ignoring the people's pleas.
 Meanwhile, government cavalry attack the fleeing crowd at the bottom of the steps as well, cutting down many of those who survived the dismounted assault.
-Brief sequences show individuals among the people fleeing or falling, a baby carriage rolling down the steps, a woman shot in the face, broken glasses, and the high boots of the soldiers moving in unison.

 In retaliation, the sailors of the Potemkin use the guns of the battleship to fire on the city opera house, where Tsarist military leaders are convening a meeting.
-Meanwhile, there is news that a squadron of loyal warships is coming to quell the revolt of the Potemkin.
+Meanwhile, there is news that a squadron of loyalist warships is coming to quell the revolt of the Potemkin.

-Act V: One Against All

 The sailors of the Potemkin decide to take the battleship out from the port of Odessa to face the fleet of the Tsar, flying the red flag along with the signal "Join us".
 Just when battle seems inevitable, the sailors of the Tsarist squadron refuse to open fire, cheering and shouting to show solidarity with the mutineers and allowing the Potemkin to pass between their ships.